PrRicardo/Mongrel/README.md

 The common n:1 relation, also used as a 1:1 relation.
 The n side receives a reference to the 1 side.
 The reference contains every field of the reference table's primary key with the prefix (other table name)_(reference field name).
-In our relations.json example music.tracks will have the fields users_id and users_type since the primary key of music.users is composite of id and type.
+In our relations.json example, music.tracks will have the fields users_id and users_type since the primary key of music.users is composite of id and type.

 #### n:m / m:n

 The m:n relation implies the existence of a helper table.
-If no helper table exists yet, using a n:m relation creates a helper table automatically with the primary keys of the two connected tables.
+If no helper table exists yet, using a n:m relation creates a helper table automatically, with the primary keys of the two connected tables.
 Internally a table is created which has a 1:n relation to both tables.
 If you want to use your own helper table, you can do so by writing a config like this.

 ```json relations.json